James L. Oberstar Professor of Law and Public Policy

 Thomas Berg grew up in Chicago and received a B.S. in journalism from Northwestern University, an M.A. in philosophy and politics from Oxford University, and both an M.A. in religious studies and a J.D. from the University of Chicago.
 He was a Rhodes Scholar at Oxford.
 While in law school, Berg served as executive editor of the law review, won the Beale and Bustin prizes for legal scholarship and writing, and served as musical director for three law-student musical comedy shows.
 After clerking for Judge Alvin Rubin of the U.S. Court of Appeals for the Fifth Circuit, Berg practiced law in Chicago with Mayer, Brown and Platt doing general commercial litigation, appellate litigation, and nonprofit institutions’ legal work.

-Berg has served as UST Law’s Associate Dean for Academic Affairs and as co-director of the Murphy Institute for Catholic Thought, Law, and Public Policy.
+Berg has served as UST School of Law’s Associate Dean for Academic Affairs and as co-director of the Murphy Institute for Catholic Thought, Law, and Public Policy.
 He has received the Religious Liberty Defender of the Year Award (1996) from the Christian Legal Society, the Alpha Sigma Nu Book Award (2004) from the Association of Jesuit Colleges and Universities, and the John Courtney Murray Award from DePaul University College of Law for contributions to church-state studies.